How to not put out on a first date because you’re waiting for an STI to clear up

 - I have family staying with me for the next 15 days

 - I need to let an injury heal until then

 At the end of the day, if your date is going well and you feel like you’ve made a good connection with the guy, why not just bypass all of the above and be honest about the situation.
 Say that you’re extremely keen to get down and dirty but can’t right now as you’ve recently been exposed to an STI and need to abstain from sex for a week after completing treatment to avoid passing it on.

 If the guy slut shames you for having a fairly routine STI and doesn’t want to see you again, it’ll be a blessing in disguise — better you find this out now rather than later down the track!

 If, on the other hand, he’s willing to jump you regardless of your STI status, of course that needs to be a mutual decision, but remember, things could get messy.
 It’s possible that you could pass the STI on to him, and then he could, in turn pass it back on to you on your second date.
 Maybe that’s just too much sharing straight off the bat.

-Almost all STIs are easily treated and curable today if caught early, so get tested every three to six months or after any high-risk sexual activity, with minimal interference to your awesome sex and dating life!
+Almost all STIs are easily treated and curable today if caught early, so get tested every three months to minimise interference to your awesome sex and dating life!